 Lt.
 Col Boyd D. "Buzz" Wagner

 Far East Air Force (FEAF), 24th Pursuit Group (Interceptor), 17th Pursuit Squadron (Interceptor) at Nichols Field.
 With the rank of only 1st Lieutenant, he was the senior ranking officer in the squadron and gained a reputation as a hot shot pilot.
 In early May 1941, promoted to be the Commanding Officer (C. O.) of the squadron replacing Major Kirtley J. Gregg.
+On June 20, 1941 he became a member of the U.S. Army Air Force (USAAF).
 In 1941, his personal aircraft was Seversky P-35A Tail 17 4MP.
 On November 25, 1941 crated P-40E Warhawks arrived and were hurriedly assembled and assigned to the 17th squadron began conversion to the new fighter aircraft.
 By the end of November 1941 he had 238 hours flying training aircraft and 993 hours and 5 minutes flying pursuit aircraft.

 On November 28, 1941 the Far East Air Force (FEAF) was placed into readiness status, on one hour notice to take off to intercept enemy aircraft.
 On December 6, 1941 took off from Nichols Field leading six P-40E Warhawks on a practice interception mission over Clark Field.
 On December 7, 1941 in the early morning hours, Wagner took off from Nichols Field as one of six P-40s on a flight to Clark Field for searchlight interception practice with a B-18 Bolo then returned.